core-infra-svcs/dashboard-api-go/client/docs/OrganizationsOrganizationIdDevicesUplinksAddressesByDeviceAddresses.md

 `func (o *OrganizationsOrganizationIdDevicesUplinksAddressesByDeviceAddresses) HasPublic() bool`

 HasPublic returns a boolean if a field has been set.

+### GetVlan

+`func (o *OrganizationsOrganizationIdDevicesUplinksAddressesByDeviceAddresses) GetVlan() OrganizationsOrganizationIdDevicesUplinksAddressesByDeviceVlan`

+GetVlan returns the Vlan field if non-nil, zero value otherwise.

+### GetVlanOk

+`func (o *OrganizationsOrganizationIdDevicesUplinksAddressesByDeviceAddresses) GetVlanOk() (*OrganizationsOrganizationIdDevicesUplinksAddressesByDeviceVlan, bool)`

+GetVlanOk returns a tuple with the Vlan field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVlan

+`func (o *OrganizationsOrganizationIdDevicesUplinksAddressesByDeviceAddresses) SetVlan(v OrganizationsOrganizationIdDevicesUplinksAddressesByDeviceVlan)`

+SetVlan sets Vlan field to given value.

+### HasVlan

+`func (o *OrganizationsOrganizationIdDevicesUplinksAddressesByDeviceAddresses) HasVlan() bool`

+HasVlan returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)